suhaspillai/HandwritingRecognition-with-MultiDimensionalRecurrentNeuralNetworks/README.md

 python create_data.py path_to_xml_files path_to_words train_samples val_samples
 ```

-path_to_xml_files: folder where xml files are stored.
-path_to_words: folder where images of handwritten words are stored.
-train_samples: no of training samples.
-val_samples: no of validation samples.
+path_to_xml_files: folder where xml files are stored, path_to_words: folder where images of handwritten words are stored, train_samples: no of training samples, val_samples: no of validation samples.

 The IAM dataset contains 115149 images of words, so the following command will create 80k training_data 15k validation_data and 20k testing_data.